brainpy/BrainPy/docs_state/core-concepts/architecture.rst

 Architecture Overview
 ====================

-BrainPy 3.0 represents a complete architectural redesign built on top of the ``brainstate`` framework.
+``brainpy.state`` represents a complete architectural redesign built on top of the ``brainstate`` framework.
 This document explains the design principles and architectural components that make BrainPy 3.0 powerful and flexible.

 Design Philosophy
 -----------------

-BrainPy 3.0 is built around several core principles:
+``brainpy.state``  is built around several core principles:

 **State-Based Programming**
    All dynamical variables are managed as explicit states, enabling automatic differentiation, efficient compilation, and clear data flow.